Herb Seeds: A Guide to Growing Your Own Fresh Herbs

 Online Seed Companies

-There are many reputable online seed companies that offer a wide variety of organic herb seeds.
+Many reputable online seed companies offer a wide variety of organic herb seeds.
 Some of my favorites include Johnny’s Selected Seeds, Grow Organic, Burpee, and Mountain Rose Herbs.
 These companies offer a range of options from classic herbs like basil and oregano to more unique varieties like lemon balm and hyssop.

 When buying online, make sure to read reviews and check the company’s policies on shipping and returns.
 Also, keep in mind that some companies may have minimum order requirements or may only ship within certain regions.